Paul Mitchell Pro Tools Express Ion Unclipped 3-in-1 Curling Wand Review

 • Three interchangeable ceramic barrels for multiple curl sizes and shapes

-• 410°F max heat with a digital display
+• Up to 410°F max heat with a digital display

 • Clipless wrap-and-release design for crease-free curls

-• Far-infrared and negative ion tech for smoother results
+• Far-infrared and negative ion technology for smoother-looking results

-• Automatic dual voltage, one-hour auto shut-off, heat glove, travel pouch
+• Automatic dual voltage, one-hour auto shut-off, plus a heat glove and travel pouch

 What barrels are included